 A Japanese golf prodigy who turned professional as a teenager, captivating a nation with his bold play and becoming a philanthropic force on the tour.

-Ryo Ishikawa didn't just arrive on the golf scene; he exploded onto it.
-Dubbed the 'Bashful Prince' for his youthful demeanor, he was a sensation in Japan while still in high school.
-He turned professional at 17 and immediately started winning, his aggressive style and pinpoint putting making him a dominant force on the Japan Golf Tour.
-His success transcended sport, making him a celebrity whose every round drew massive television audiences.
-Ishikawa carried the hopes of a nation to the PGA Tour, where he contended but faced the immense challenge of consistency against the world's best.
-Beyond his scoring, he made a profound impact through philanthropy, famously donating all his tournament earnings and adding substantial personal funds to relief efforts after the 2011 Tōhoku earthquake and tsunami.
+Ryo Ishikawa turned professional at 17 and immediately started winning on the Japan Golf Tour, his aggressive style and pinpoint putting making him a dominant force while still in high school.
+Born in 1991, he was dubbed the 'Bashful Prince' for his youthful demeanor and became a celebrity whose every round drew massive television audiences in Japan.
+He carried the hopes of a nation to the PGA Tour, where he contended but faced the immense challenge of consistency against the world's best.
+Beyond his scoring, he donated all his tournament earnings and added substantial personal funds to relief efforts after the 2011 Tōhoku earthquake and tsunami.
 His career is a narrative of precocious talent, immense pressure, and a generous heart.

 1981–1996